 Ref Action Responsibility By When AC1 Agree and implement changes to equity mandates following production of proposals by Border to Coast (subject to agreement by other investors).
-Head of Investment Strategy Nature of changes agreed detailed work in hand AC2 Consider whether further changes are required to the structure of equity products in the light of the impact of the changes made under AC1 and whether they are achievable given SYPA's current product mix and other investment beliefs.
-Head of Investment Strategy By December 2024 to contribute to the 2025 Strategy Review AC3 Determine whether further strengthening of the voting guidelines in relation to the low carbon transition is necessary in light of the impact of the changes already made Director Annually as part of Border to Coast Policy Review.
-AC4 Develop a more structured approach to reporting on the results of engagement in relation to climate issues and for the Authority's involvement with investor coalitions on climate issues.
-Director A more structured approach is evident as a result of the need to meet the requirements of the UK Stewardship Code.
-This will continue to evolve but the action is completed.
-AC4 Consider the approach to Net Zero for Fixed Income Portfolios in light of the data for each product following the 2021 annual report.
-Director & Head of Investment Strategy This action will now be undertaken during 2022/23 AC5 Initiate a discussion with Border to Coast about the place of "green bonds" within the Fixed Income Portfolios Director Completed - Identified in the Border to Coast Strategic Plan
+Assistant Director - Investment Strategy Completed AC2 Consider whether further changes are required to the structure of equity products, including implementing further exclusions in the light of the impact of the changes made under AC1 and whether they are achievable given SYPA's current product mix and other investment beliefs.
+Assistant Director - Investment Strategy By December 2024 to contribute to the 2025 Strategy Review AC3 Continue to seek tightening of the voting guidelines in relation to climate issues and actively review potential votes in relation to climate issues Director Annually as part of Border to Coast Policy Review and as necessary.
+AC4 Work within the Border to Coast partnership to achieve clearer success criteria for climate related engagements with clearer escalation of consequences up to and including divestment or denial of debt in the event of engagement not meeting those criteria.
+Director Ongoing process feeding into the annual Border to Coast Policy Review AC4 Consider the approach to Net Zero for Fixed Income Portfolios in the light of emerging data and undertake the identified actions set out in this Action Plan Director & Assistant Director - Investment Strategy During 2023-24 AC5 Support the further development of a "green bonds" product by Border to Coast Director Decision as to launch of product by end of 2023-24

-AC6 Identify through the work being carried out on data any particularly carbon negative alternative investments and consider whether any action is possible Director This action will now be taken as part of a deep dive into the legacy alternatives during 2022 AC7 Engage Border to Coast in discussion over the best means to achieve a positive bias to supporting the low carbon transition within the alternatives portfolios Head of Investment Strategy Completed - Climate Opportunities Fund being provided in Series 2 AC8 Work with Aberdeen Standard to identify and initiate a programme of improvements to the environmental performance of the commercial property portfolio Director Completed property level action plans in place and being reported.
-AC9 Work with Bidwells to identify a programme of further improvements to the environmental performance of the agricultural portfolio as identified in the portfolio review Director Some work undertaken but deferred due to Project Chip
+AC6 Identify through the work being carried out on data any particularly carbon negative alternative investments and consider whether any action is possible Director This action will now be taken as part of a deep dive into the legacy alternatives AC7 Engage Border to Coast in discussion over the best means to achieve a positive bias to supporting the low carbon transition within the alternatives portfolios Assistant Director - Investment Strategy Completed - Climate Opportunities Fund being provided in Series 2 Discussions to begin about further "tilts" as a result of Strategy Review during 2023 AC8 Work with Abdn to identify and initiate a programme of improvements to the environmental performance of the commercial property portfolio Director Completed property level action plans in place and being reported.
+AC9 Deliver intended outcomes of Project Chip in terms of the climate opportunities within the agricultural portfolio.
+Director Ongoing from March 2023.